Media magnifies your marketing message, allowing you to tell people about your amazing products and services.

 Search Engine Marketing (SEM) or Search Marketing

 This is the process of using paid advertising to promote your website and increase its ranking on the search engine results page (SERP).
 SEM also includes banners and ads which appear to people while they search the internet.
-The advantage SEM offers, is your ability to target a specified consumer segment or group in a more precise manner than traditional advertising methods.
-And like all digital marketing you get much better reporting and tracking on your campaign performance.
+The advantage SEM offers, is your ability to target a specified consumer group in a more precise manner than traditional advertising methods.
+And like all digital marketing, you get much better reporting and tracking on your campaign performance.
 You can look at the visitor numbers to your site and from where as well as click throughs, enquiries and where they went next.

 Display or Banner ads usually include a headline, text and your web address and in addition a graphic, video or sound.
 They are not limited to the search engine results pages.
 They can appear while you search other sites across the internet, but still related to the searcher's query.
 These ads can be targeted to audiences based on location, demographics and interests.
 Google display ads appear on websites within the Google Display network which includes, news sites, Gmail, YouTube and blogs.
 When someone clicks on your display ad they land on your website so it’s important to make sure that the page they arrive on delivers on the promise of the ad.

-Your customers and prospects are there and you should be too.
+Your customers are there and you should be too.
 Social media channels help you reach new and different audiences.
 Through sites like Facebook, LinkedIn, Twitter and Instagram you can build a relationship with fans and followers.
 The trick is to show your brand personality here.
 So be yourself when you post comments, images, long form opinion and video.

 Unlike your website, the communication is two-way.
 Make sure you respond to comments and ask for engagement on things like surveys and competitions.
 If you posts strike a cord with your audience, they will like it, share it with their friends and you get even greater reach.